dojo/docs/developer/design/bootstrap.rst

 The loader includes a new trace API at require.trace, a function that takes two arguments:

-group
+groupId
   (string) a trace group identifier

 args
-  (array) a vector of arguments to output to the console
+  (array or anything convertible to string) a vector of arguments to output to the console

-If the value of require.trace.group[group] is truthy, then the args are output to the conole via require.log. require.log calls console.log iff it exists; otherwise, it executes a no-op.
+If the value of require.trace.group[groupId] is truthy, then the args are output to the conole via require.log. require.log calls console.log iff it exists; otherwise, it executes a no-op.

 Tracing may be turned completely on or off by the property require.trace.on, a boolean.
 When trace is on, only trace